-Symptoms will depend on the type of cancer.
-A person with hypopharyngeal cancer may not have symptoms in the early stages.
+A person with cancer in the lower part of the throat, or hypopharynx, may not have symptoms in the early stages.
 This can make it harder to spot.

 Other conditions can cause these symptoms.
 However, if they persist or are severe, a person should ask a doctor to check them to rule out a serious condition.

-Experts do not know exactly what causes throat cancer, but some factors appear to increase the risk.
+Experts do not know exactly what causes throat cancer, but some factors appear to increase the risk, including:

 Getting an early diagnosis of throat cancer greatly increases the chance of effective treatment.

 A doctor will ask the person about symptoms and carry out a physical examination.
-They may use a laryngoscope, which is a tube with a camera on it, to see what is happening inside the throat.
+They may use a laryngoscope, which is a tube with a camera on it, to evaluate the inside of the throat.

-Other imaging tests, such as an X-ray, a CT, or an MRI scan, can help the doctor see how far the cancer has spread.
+Other imaging tests, such as an X-ray, CT, or MRI scan, can help the doctor confirm a diagnosis and see how far the cancer has spread.